edmundlth/edmundlth.github.io/_posts/2021-08-30-coin-flip-model.md

 \end{aligned}
 $$

-where the last expression is the (positive definite) Fisher information matrix<span class=sidenote>admittedly not much of a matrix in 1-D.</span>.
+where the last expression is the (positive definite) Fisher information matrix<span sidenote>admittedly not much of a matrix in 1-D.</span>.
 This is clearly a regular model.
 Assuming uniform prior $\varphi = 1$, the Laplace integral can be computed exactly as

 $$
 \begin{aligned}